TobikoData/sqlmesh/docs/faq/faq.md

 ??? question "Why did I get the warning 'Query cannot be optimized due to missing schema for model [...]'?"
     SQLMesh uses its knowledge of table schema (column names and data types) to optimize model queries and create column-level lineage.
 SQLMesh does not have schema knowledge for data sources outside the project and will generate this warning when a model selects from one.

-    You can resolve this by creating an [`external` model](../concepts/models/external_models.md) for each data source.
+    You can resolve this by creating an [`external` model](../concepts/models/external_models.md) for each external data source.
 The `sqlmesh create_external_models` command captures schema information for external data sources and stores them in the project's `schema.yml` file.
 You can create the file manually instead, if desired.

 ## How is this different from dbt?

 ??? question "Terminology differences?"
-    - dbt “materializations” are analogous to [`model kinds` in SQLMesh](../concepts/models/model_kinds.md)
+    - dbt “materializations” are analogous to [model `kinds` in SQLMesh](../concepts/models/model_kinds.md)
     - dbt seeds are a [model kind in SQLMesh](../concepts/models/model_kinds.md#seed)
     - dbt’s “tests” are called [`audits` in SQLMesh](../concepts/audits.md) because they are auditing the contents of *data* that already exists.
 [SQLMesh `tests`](../concepts/tests.md) are equivalent to “unit tests” in software engineering - they evaluate the correctness of *code* based on known inputs and outputs.
     - `dbt build` is analogous to [`sqlmesh run`](../reference/cli.md#run)